- Film and Mass Media

 Minimum Admission Requirements

 - 30 credit hours must be earned in order to apply.

-- Student must have completed or be enrolled in the following course: RTV 3007 (Development and Structure of Electronic Media). *Please note: Admission is contingent upon successful completion of these courses with a “C” or better in both courses.
+- Student must have completed or be enrolled in the following course: RTV 3007 (Development and Structure of Electronic Media). *Please note: admission is contingent upon successful completion with a “C” or better in each course.